tiepdotme/redant-home/portfolio/real-pet-matcher.md

 slug: real-pet-matcher
 title: Real Pet Matcher
 tagline: Find your ideal fur baby
 description: A pet matching tool that helps connect people looking to adopt a pet with shelters.
 It brings a whole new meaning to finding love online!
 Swipe right to meet your perfect match.
 project_url: https://www.realpetmatcher.com.au
 client: Real Pet Food Co
 project_date: 2017 - 2018
 team_size: 2 people
 technologies:
   - Ruby on Rails
-- Kubernetes on AWS
+  - Kubernetes
+  - Amazon Web Services (AWS)
   - Google AI Machine Learning
 images:
   - filename: real-pet-matcher-1.jpg
   - filename: real-pet-matcher-2.jpg
 project_type: ''
 lines_of_code: ''
 ---

 #### How it works

 <strong>A pet matching tool that helps connect people looking to adopt a pet with shelters.
 It brings a whole new meaning to finding love online!
 Swipe right to meet your perfect match.</strong>

 #### Project Description

 Real Pet Food Co is Australia’s most successful Pet Food company.
 Their product is really good, and they've been very successful (read about <a href="http://www.afr.com/business/banking-and-finance/milennials-pet-spending-drives-1b-sale-20171023-gz6uey">their business here</a> ).
 They have several brands which they are rolling out in different countries.

 Here's the challenge the business and brands face.
 The main sales channel for in-store is either large supermarkets (in Australia there are two) or specialty pet stores.
 Online it is the major ecomm platforms like Amazon, Alibaba and JD Mall.